UTS-eResearch/ro-crate-excel/README.md

 ```

 Generates an an excel spreadsheet and RO-Crate metadata from a set of files and
 updates the RO-Crate with data filled in the spreadsheet.

-If a spreadsheet is
-newer than the RO-Crate metadata file then then xlro will use that or vice
+To generate an excel spreadsheet from an ro-crate-metadata.json file instead, use the --JSON option.
-versa.

 The file system is ALWAYS traversed and file information merged into
 existing metadata.

 ```

 Options:
-  -V, --version                    output the version number -b,  --bag [bag-dir]             Create Bagit Bag(s) under [bag-dir]) -z --zip                         Zip the bagged ro-crate (only works with --bag -p --partOf [partOf]             This is part of another RO-Crate, supply the ro-crate-metadata.jsonld path.
+  -V, --version                    output the version number -b,  --bag [bag-dir]             Create Bagit Bag(s) under [bag-dir]) -z   --zip                       Zip the bagged ro-crate (only works with --bag -j   --JSON                      Use the ro-crate-metafata.json file rather than ro-crate-metadata.xslx -p   --partOf [partOf]           This is part of another RO-Crate, supply the ro-crate-metadata.jsonld path.
   -d,  --depth [depth]             Maximum depth to recurse into directories looking for or creating CATALOG_.xlsx file -r,  --recurse                   Recurse into directories looking for or creating CATALOG_.xslx files -c,  --cratescript [cratesript]  URL of Crate-script directory